How much does home insurance cost?

 1. Improve your home security for cheap home insurance

-You are more likely to get cheap home insurance if your provider considers you a low-risk customer.
-Therefore, before you even start looking for cover, consider improving your home's security.
+You're more likely to get cheap home insurance if your provider considers you a low-risk customer, so before you even start looking, consider improving your home's security.

 Most insurers have a minimum level of security before they accept you as a customer, such as deadlocks on external doors and locks on accessible windows.

-Installing a burglar alarm could get you a discount from some home insurers, and using a five-lever mortise deadlock (one that conforms to British Standard 3621) on your doors will also help you save money in the long run.
+Installing a burglar alarm could get you a discount from some insurers, and using a five-lever mortise deadlock (one that conforms to British Standards Institute BS3621) on your doors will also help you save money in the long run.

 2. Use comparison sites to find the cheapest home insurance

-Price comparison websites are a good place to start looking for cheap home insurance.
-They they allow you to get a large number of home insurance quotes very quickly.
+Price comparison websites are a good place to start looking for cheap insurance, and they they allow you to get a large number of home insurance quotes very quickly.